M7S/dockbarx/README.md

 ## Contribute
 DockbarX is a free and open source project I am developing in my free time.
 I will gladly accept any help I can get to improve DockbarX.
 Test out new code, **report bugs** to the issue tracker and make pull request with code you like to contribute.

 You can also translate DockbarX into your language at [DockbarX launchpad translation page](https://translations.launchpad.net/dockbar).
 DockbarX is translated into many languages but few of the translations are complete.
-Even if DockbarX should be fully translated into your language at the moment, you could check in after a new release is done to see if there some new words that needs translating.
+Even if DockbarX should be fully translated into your language at the moment, you could check in after a new release is out to see if there some new words that needs translating.

 ##FAQ
 *Q: Why do you want to make Linux into a Microsoft Windows 7 clone?*